-100. New Clause 12AE provides for circumstances under which a court may issue a special measure direction to ensure that a vulnerable witness is provided with such support persons or devices as deemed fit.
+102. Clause 12AE states the circumstances under which a court may issue a special measure direction to ensure that a vulnerable witness is provided with such support persons or devices as deemed fit.
 Such support person should as far as reasonably practicable ensure that a vulnerable witness is comfortable and secure while giving evidence.
 Where deemed necessary, such vulnerable witness must be provided with or allowed to use devices to assist in overcoming any disability, disorder or impairment which may affect the ability of the witness to hear or understand questions and to communicate the answers.